chastell/suffragist/TUTORIAL.md

 To coaches: There will be situation when one or more student will forget to quit the server before running it again.
-It’s a good opportunity to search the Internetfor the problem.
+It’s a good opportunity to search the Internet for the problem.
 They don’t have to know everything about killing processes to find a solution.

+Coach: In the end tell shortly about difference between Sinatra and Rails.